JanKoloska/JanKoloska/README.md

 # Hello World!
 ### My name is Jan-Hendrik Koloska
-I'm a passionate hobby programmer from Germany.
+I'm a passionate hobby software developer from Germany.
 I started programming in C# when I was 13 years old.
 Over the time I had several breaks where I tried out different other programming languages like Java, C++, Python but my great love is still C#.

 After I finished school I started studying mathematics and later computer science at the university of Paderborn.
 But I had my issues with each of the courses of study.
 I lacked of mathematical intution.
 Finally I ended studying without a degree neither in mathematics nor in computer science.